emuise/ms-assessingRepresentation/README.md

 ## Study Area

 The province of British Columbia, Canada, covers 94.4 million ha, of which approximately 64% is forested [@bcministryofforestsBritishColumbiaForests2003], and encapsulates a wide variety of biomes and ecosystems.
 This diversity of ecosystems is in part due to the large area as well as variations in topography and climate.
 The existing Biogeoclimatic Ecosystem Classification (BEC) system disaggregates BC ecosystems into zones [@pojarBiogeoclimaticEcosystemClassification1987].
 The broadest classification delineates 16 zones, which are further broken down into subzones, variants, and phases based on microclimate, precipitation, and topography [@meidingerEcosystemsBritishColumbia1991; @pojarBiogeoclimaticEcosystemClassification1987].
-As a result, BEC zones vary widely in size (ranging from 0.25 million ha to 17.5 million ha), and in number of subzones (from 1 to 43; see @tab:bec-table).
+As a result, BEC zones vary widely in size (ranging from 0.25 million ha to 17.5 million ha), and in number of subzones (from 1 to 43; see @tbl:bec-table).

 | Zone        | Zone Name                                | # of Subzones | Area (ha)         | % Protected  |
 |-------------|------------------------------------------|---------------|-------------------|--------------|